The Black-footed Cat (Felis nigripes) is the smallest cat in Africa and the second smallest of all wild cats.

 2. Felis nigripes thomasi - southern range (darker base color and markings)

 The global conservation status for the Black-footed Cat is Vulnerable (VU) due to its restricted range in arid regions of southern Africa, where it is naturally rare and occurs at low densities.
+The cat is also classified as Vulnerable on the South Africa Red List of 2025.

-The Black-footed Cat Working Group has a long term monitoring program in South Africa, assisted by funding from ISEC in Canada.
+The Black-footed Cat Working Group has a long-term monitoring program in South Africa, assisted by funding from ISEC in Canada.

 Please support this group with their important work if you can.
 No matter the size of your contribution, every bit helps!